intel-staging/libptpmgmt_iaclocklib/clkmgr/README.md

 Clock Manager framework will provide the capabilities to map application clocks to Linux POSIX clocks, switch between redundant time sources, and provide application notifications.

+## Support for Multiple PTP4L GM and Chrony (Redundancy)

+Blablabla.....